Bobrisky: Career and publicity

 By 2016, Bobrisky had grown a large audience on Snapchat, where she published makeup videos and sold skin whitening creams.
 Progressive commentators have criticized her for promoting skin lightening and misogyny.
 She was interviewed in the 2019 documentary Skin about colorism among Nigerian women.

 On Snapchat, Bobrisky also drew attention in 2016 and 2017 by referring to a lover who people assumed to be a man, despite the law in Nigeria that criminalizes same-sex relationships.
 Around that time, Bobrisky asserted to be a heterosexual man who put on a feminine appearance to get more customers for products.
 Bobrisky spoke against same-sex marriage and in support of the law against homosexuality, statements that drew concern from other LGBTQ people in Nigeria.

 In October 2016, Bobrisky was an invited speaker at a conference in Abuja about uses of social media.
 Nigerian presidential aide Bashir Ahmad publicly withdrew from the event due to Bobrisky's participation.
 In November 2016, Taiwo Kola-Ogunlade, Google's Communications and Public Affairs Manager for West Africa, stated that Bobrisky was the most searched individual in Nigeria from 26 October to November of that year.

 In 2019, Otunba Olusegun Runsewe, Director General of Nigeria's National Council for Arts and Culture, called Bobrisky "a national disgrace" and said she would be "dealt with ruthlessly" if caught on the streets, due to what he called an immoral lifestyle.
 He continued to criticize her in 2021.

 She went viral on TikTok for creating the "Bobrisky" dance in 2021.
 Bobrisky has also drawn attention through her associations with other Nigerian celebrities, including Tonto Dikeh.

-In July 2021, she revealed a new physical appearance after undergoing surgery to become more feminine.
+In July 2021, she revealed a new physical appearance after undergoing feminisation surgery.
 In 2025, she said she was now "a woman who has undergone everything."

 In 2022, the Nigerian House of Representatives introduced a bill to prohibit cross-dressing as an amendment to the Same Sex Marriage (Prohibition) Act 2013, which was noted as potentially impacting Bobrisky if it passed.
 Bobrisky said it would not impact her because she was not a cross-dresser, since she had undergone surgeries to become a woman.

 In April 2024, VeryDarkMan petitioned the police to investigate her over alleged public display of homosexuality.
 In November 2024, Bobrisky stated in an Instagram post that she left Nigeria for the sake of her sanity and health.
 She has confirmed her move to the UK, where she says she has found peace and freedom.
-In 2025, Bobrisky continues to assert that she is a complete woman, having undergone several surgeries as part of her gender transformation.
+In 2025, Bobrisky continues to assert that she is a "complete woman", having undergone several surgeries as part of her gender transition.